Making the most of RDMW-2022

 Why do Canadian stations have greater daytime coverage than Mexicans?… Assuming the same power, antenna performance and similar ground conditions there is no coverage difference.
 However the map is based on the Mercator projection which exaggerates the area on a flat screen the farther north one goes.

 Are the plots accurate?… RDMW relies on data from many sources, in particular the FCC in the USA, Industry Canada and the IFT in Mexico.
 The best data for ground conductivity and the best computational tools have been used to generate plots.
-However many hours of human checking has been applied to verify data and to resolve discrepancies.
+However many days of human checking has been applied to verify data and to resolve as many discrepancies as possible.
 Exact transmitter sites have been found visually on Google Maps and Google Street View to increase location accuracy and to validate the number of masts in place.
 Publications by DX clubs (MWC, IRCA, NRC) have been consulted for recent changes and to confirm if stations have been actively heard on air.
 In certain territories, despite our best efforts it is extremely difficult to validate data.
 Navtex data comes from several primary sources.
 Sadly the internet is plagued by out of date “data” still being visible and even the FCC never cleans the data in its databases.
 If you spot errors that can be confirmed, please let us know.
+Please note that the data in RDMW is a snapshot in time, and station data is always in a state of flux – to keep up to date with changes subscribe to and read Medium Wave News.

 Why are there three levels of sunset/sunrise?… Greyline propagation, or propagation along the earth’s sunrise/sunset terminator, is very noticeable and can lead to long distance reception (MW DX).
 The night/day overlay shows the width of the earth’s terminator and its transition from total darkness to the sunrise and sunset edge.
 The actual sunrise or sunset point is the edge where the overlay disappears.
 The lightest band of the overlay is civil twilight, where the sun is just below the horizon to a point 6 degrees below the horizon.
 The next darkest band is nautical twilight, where the sun is between 6 degrees and 12 degrees below the horizon.
 The next darkest band is astronomical twilight, where the sun is between 12 degrees and 18 degrees below the horizon.
 The darkest area is where total darkness exists, where the sun’s position is greater than 18 degrees below the horizon.